markstamer/markstamer.github.io/Content/Articles/effective-task-cancellation-in-swift.md

 Before we get into the weeds, let’s briefly recap how cancellation in Swift concurrency works.
 The [Swift Programming Language](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/) book states that Swift concurrency uses a cooperative cancellation model.
 This means that although all child tasks will be informed when their parent task has been canceled, they still continue to run.
 A task can check whether it has been canceled by either calling `try Task.checkCancellation()`, which raises a `CancellationError`, or by checking the value of `Task.isCanceled` to return a partial result or a fallback value.
 Lastly, a task can be canceled by calling the `cancel()` method on it.

-> NOTE: With URLSession's asynchronous APIs, it is not necessary to check for cancellation since a `URLError` with the code `canceled` will be thrown.
+> **NOTE**: With URLSession's asynchronous APIs, it is not necessary to check for cancellation since a `URLError` with the code `canceled` will be thrown.

 ### Task cancellation